Types of Spray Nozzles and How to Choose the Right One

 Most agricultural nozzles have a spray angle from 65 to 120 degrees.
 While narrow spray angles produce a more direct and penetrating spray, flat or wide-angle nozzles can be mounted closer to the target (crop or weed), spaced farther apart on the boom, and provide overlapping coverage if needed.

-Though there are many spray nozzles types and sizes, there are only three basic spray patterns:
+Though there are many spray nozzles types and sizes, there are three basic types of spray nozzles:

 Each one has specific characteristics and applications.¹

 [At FBN®, we empower farmers with the information they need to make the right crop protection chemical purchases for their operation.
 Click here to learn more.]

 Finding and selecting the right nozzle is one of the most important activities of a successful spray.
 It’s the combination of nozzle size along with nozzle pattern and shape that make for the most accurate sprays.

 If you need to find the right nozzle size for your application, sometimes a simple chart is the easiest way to figure this out.

 Click on the links below to download a high-quality PDF of each chart².

 Selecting Your Nozzle Size